-- (a) Where the College considers that a criminal offence has been committed, it may refer the case to the Police.
+- (a) On occasions it may be appropriate to temporarily suspend a student's registration or place restrictions on a student's use of College facilities which may last until internal enquiries are concluded.
+Temporary suspension or restriction may also be applied at the discretion of the Principal, a Vice-Principal, or the Student Conduct Officer. - (b) Where the College considers that a criminal offence has been committed, it may refer the case to the Police.
 Normally College will wait for the outcome of the Police investigation and consider the Police findings in its own procedures.
-However, when considered appropriate by the Student Conduct Officer the College may proceed immediately with these Regulations. - (b) On occasions the Police or other authority may legitimately inform the College that an offence has been committed.
-The Student Conduct Officer will decide whether to proceed with these Regulations. - (c) When criminal conduct is alleged and College also proceeds with these Regulations the alleged victim and perpetrator will be clearly advised that the College is conducting internal proceedings in relation to the related offences only, and is not seeking to make a decision about whether a criminal offence was committed. - (d) As a general principle, College is not bound by the outcome of any Police investigation or trial in deciding whether an offence has been committed under these Regulations, and it is possible that a student may be in breach of these Regulations even if there is no criminal conviction.
-A conviction shall constitute conclusive evidence that the student was guilty of the criminal offence identified. - (e) Where a student is a victim of crime or a complainant about a crime but is not willing to make a report to the Police, the College will only invoke these Regulations at the discretion of the Student Conduct Officer. - (f) On occasions it may be appropriate to temporarily suspend a student's registration or place restrictions on a student's use of College facilities which may last until enquiries and / or Police and / or court proceedings are concluded.
-Temporary suspension or restriction may also be applied at the discretion of the Principal, a Vice-Principal, or the Student Conduct Officer. - (g) Where restrictions applied by the Police / courts may prohibit a student's ability to fulfil the attendance and submission requirements of their programme of study, an immediate temporary suspension may be applied.
+However, when considered appropriate by the Student Conduct Officer the College may proceed immediately with these Regulations. - (c) On occasions the Police or other authority may legitimately inform the College that an offence has been committed.
+The Student Conduct Officer will decide whether to proceed with these Regulations. - (d) When criminal conduct is alleged and College also proceeds with these Regulations the alleged victim and perpetrator will be clearly advised that the College is conducting internal proceedings in relation to the related offences only, and is not seeking to make a decision about whether a criminal offence was committed. - (e) As a general principle, College is not bound by the outcome of any Police investigation or trial in deciding whether an offence has been committed under these Regulations, and it is possible that a student may be in breach of these Regulations even if there is no criminal conviction.
+A conviction shall constitute conclusive evidence that the student was guilty of the criminal offence identified. - (f) Where a student is a victim of crime or a complainant about a crime but is not willing to make a report to the Police, the College will only invoke these Regulations at the discretion of the Student Conduct Officer. - (g) Where restrictions applied by the Police / courts may prohibit a student's ability to fulfil the attendance and submission requirements of their programme of study, an immediate temporary suspension may be applied.
 Depending on the length of the suspension and the point in the academic year the student may not be permitted to return to their studies in the current academic year. - (h) If Police and / or court action occurs in respect of the alleged offence, the temporary suspension or restriction may last until the completion or abandonment of the Police and / or court proceedings.
 It is the responsibility of the student to keep College aware of the progress and the outcome of the proceedings and to furnish the College with any reports, recommendations and judgements that have been made.
 The student may remain temporarily suspended or restricted until a misconduct hearing under the College rules has been held. - (i) If a temporary suspension or Campus Restriction Order lasts over fourteen days or is extended beyond fourteen days, the student may appeal against the decision.
 If the decision was taken by the Student Conduct Officer, it will be reviewed at appeal by a Vice-Principal; if taken by a Vice-Principal, the Principal will review it and, if taken by the Principal, the Chair of Council.
 If a temporary suspension or restriction is renewed or extended, or otherwise continued, so it remains in force for more than a year after an appeal, a further right of appeal will be granted.
-All decisions of such appeals will be final, although the student may appeal to the Office of the Independent Adjudicator (see paragraph 46 - Adjudication of College Decisions).
+All decisions of such appeals will be final, although the student may appeal to the Office of the Independent Adjudicator (see paragraph 46 Adjudication of College Decisions).